Ultimate Guide To Nepal

 Temples in Nepal are primarily built in pagoda style.

 Nepali culture has heavily influenced its architectural works.
-Citizens primarily follow the Hindu religion here so that you will see many Hindu shrines, temples, and architectural buildings.
+Citizens primarily follow the Hindu religion here, so you will see many Hindu shrines, temples, and architectural buildings.

 Speaking of which, Nepal’s pagoda-styled temples are famous worldwide.
 For instance, Pashupatinath temple is a holy place for Nepali and Indian Hindu devotees.
 Other renowned pagoda buildings include Nyatapola, Kathmandu Durbar Square, and Kasthamandap Temple.